 If You Don’t Know the 2023 Pickleball Serve Rule, You’ll Hate Yourself Later

-This proposed language effectively bans the pre-spun pickleball serve (some players may know this as the Morgan Evans serve, named after the pro player who popularized the spin serve technique).
-A possible flaw in the proposed rule is the enforcement mechanism that puts the calling of a pre-spun serve on the returner.
+This language effectively bans the pre-spun pickleball serve (some players may know this as the Morgan Evans serve, named after the pro player who popularized the spin serve technique).
+A possible flaw in the rule is the enforcement mechanism that puts the calling of a pre-spun serve on the returner.
 Let’s take a more in-depth look at these points.

 Pickleball players may spin the ball with the paddle.